Herb Miller: Cleveland Browns

 Miller was signed to the Cleveland Browns practice squad on September 28, 2021.
 Miller was elevated to the Browns' active roster on October 16, 2021, and reverted to the practice squad on October 18, 2021.
 Miller was elevated to the Browns' active roster a second time on October 21, 2021, prior to their game that evening, and reverted to their practice squad the following day.
 The Browns signed Miller to their active roster on October 29, 2021.
 He was waived on November 8, 2021, and re-signed to the Browns' practice squad on November 10, 2021.
 Miller was elevated yet again to the Browns' active roster on November 13, 2021.
 He was elevated to the active roster again on November 20, 2021.
 Miller was elevated to the active roster again on December 11, 2021.
 Miller was elevated to the Browns' active roster once again as a COVID-19 replacement player on December 24, 2021.

 The Browns signed Miller to a reserve/futures contract on January 13, 2022.
 He was waived on August 30, 2022.
 The Browns signed Miller to their practice squad on August 31, 2022.
 Miller was signed to the Browns' active roster on September 9, 2022.
 He was waived four days later and re-signed to the practice squad.
 He was promoted back to the active roster on October 31.
 He was waived on November 7, and re-signed to the practice squad.

 Carolina Panthers

 On January 10, 2023, Miller signed a reserve/future contract with the Carolina Panthers.
+He was waived on August 29, 2023.

+Buffalo Bills

+On October 3, 2023, Miller was signed to the Buffalo Bills practice squad, following an injury to Buffalo cornerback Tre'Davious White.
+He was released on December 28.